For unicorns, how much does the route to going public really matter? – TechCrunch

 What the CFOs say

-Cakebread said he began shaping his ideas around IPOs while working at Salesforce alongside CEO Mark Benioff while they mulling whether to take the company public.
+Cakebread said he began shaping his ideas around IPOs while working at Salesforce alongside CEO Mark Benioff while they were mulling whether to take the company public.

 “What we started to realize was [that] it makes you more efficient; it forces you to put systems in place; it makes you run a business as opposed to just keep getting money from people to keep growing the business,” he said.
-“And so from the business angle… it was always about discipline and running a business and getting going.”
+“And so from the business angle … it was always about discipline and running a business and getting going.”

 As Cakebread examined other companies and served on boards, his ideas evolved.
 He noted that the number of listed companies on the exchanges has dropped by 50% over the last decade or so.
 That’s a problem.